-The GEnx is the fastest-selling, high-thrust jet engine in GE Aviation history with more than 1,600 engines on order.
-In addition to powering the four-engine Boeing 747-8, the GEnx engine is also the best-selling engine for the Boeing 787 Dreamliner.
+The GEnx is the fastest-selling, high-thrust jet engine in GE Aviation history with more than 2,700-plus engines in-service and on order.
+GEnx is the best-selling engine on the 787 Dreamliner in addition to powering the four-engine Boeing 747-8.

 Carbon-fiber composite fan blades

 After introducing composite fan blades on the GE90 engine in 1995, GE Aviation is taking the technology to a new level with the GEnx.
 The carbon-fiber composite fan blades on the GEnx engine feature a new, more efficient design, a reduced blade count (from 22 to 18 fan blades) and a composite fan case for further weight reduction.

 Advanced low-pressure turbine (LPT)

 The GEnx low-pressure turbine (LPT) is lighter and more efficient than its predecessor and incorporates next-generation 3D aerodynamics.
 It also introduces Titanium Aluminide blades to stages 6 and 7, reducing engine weight by approximately 400 lbs. and contributing to increased fuel efficiency on the GEnx engine.

 Designed specifically for the Boeing 787 Dreamliner family, the GEnx-1B engine delivers up to 15% better specific fuel consumption than its predecessor, a 2% fuel burn advantage over its competition and a 1% advantage with respect to fuel burn retention.

 Optimized for the Boeing 747-8 airplane, the GEnx-2B engine features a smaller fan, de-staged booster and de-staged low-pressure turbine.
 The GEnx-2B contains an identical core and similar materials as the GEnx-1B to provide synergies for mixed GEnx fleets.